-- (a) Distinguished Public Interest Award The member of the Public Interest Society that best represents qualities of dedication to service and commitment to community will be honored with this award.
+(a) Distinguished Public Interest Award The member of the Public Interest Society that best represents qualities of dedication to service and commitment to community will be honored with this award.
 The award will be granted based on the recipient's amount of approved public interest hours turned in, the variety and scope of those hours completed while in law school and the individual's ability to exemplify the spirit of service.
 The Distinguished Public Interest Fellow is chosen in the spring of each year by a panel that includes the Director of Public Interest.
-This honor is announced at the Public Interest Society Induction and presented at graduation. - (b) Public Interest Merits of Distinction Fellows who have completed thirty (30) volunteer hours in a particular service field will be given distinctions in the Public Interest Society.
+This honor is announced at the Public Interest Society Induction and presented at graduation.

+(b) Public Interest Merits of Distinction Fellows who have completed thirty (30) volunteer hours in a particular service field will be given merits of distinction in the Public Interest Society.

-Merit Purpose Requirement Merit of Pro Bono Achievement The law school recognizes the benefits provided to a community when attorneys commit time to provide probono services to clients who could not otherwise afford legal representation.
+Merit Purpose Requirement Merit of Pro Bono Achievement The law school recognizes the benefits provided to a community when attorneys commit time to provide pro bono services to clients who could not otherwise afford legal representation.
 30 or more hours completed as a volunteer working in a firm or organization that provides direct legal representation at no cost to clients.
 Community Service Merit Faulkner Law students are encouraged to engage both the local community and their home communities by participating in projects like Habitat for Humanity, volunteering at a local non-profit, or serving on local committees or boards.
 30 or more hours completed as an active member of a civic organization, committee, or board, or volunteer for a community project.
 Time spent in community projects conducted by Faulkner Law student organizations may qualify.
 Ellen Brooks Merit for Public Service Government and judicial service is crucially important to the administration of justice.
-By taking a volunteer position in a government agency, students are active in making sure justice is served.
-30 or more hours completed as a volunteer for a government/public service entity, at any level of government (municipal, county, state, federal).
+By taking a volunteer of a government and judicial 30 or n completed for a government and judicial service is crucially and or n completed for a government and judicial service is crucially and or n completed for a government and judicial service is crucially important to the completed for a government and judicial service is crucially important to the completed for a government and judicial service is crucially important to the completed for a government and judicial service is crucially important to the completed for a government and judicial service is crucially important to the completed for a government and judicial service is crucially important to the completed for a government and judicial service is crucially important to the completed for a government and judicial service is crucially important to the completed for a government and judicial service is crucially important to the completed for a government and judicial service in the complete